zoiteki/shiren-1/content/dungeons/table-mountain.md

 ![Dancing Polygon](../images/monsters/polygon_2.png)
-**Dancing Polygon** can perform a strange dance that causes Shiren to lose 30% of his current fullness.
+**Dancing Polygon** can perform a strange dance that causes Shiren to lose 30% of his current satiation.
 When it is in a room with Shiren, it will teleport to be in front of Shiren always.
 Extremely dangerous if you are lacking in food.

 ![Chrome Armor](../images/monsters/armor_2.png)